GC-HBOC/HowTo_Calculation_PRS_CanRisk/hg38/BCAC_313_variant_check.md

 These variants were found way too often for the given gnomAD frequency for europeans (NFE):

-* chr10:38234698 C>A - found 353 times but AF 0.00025 - low complexity region with warning in gnomAD - should be removed?!
+* chr10:38234698 C>A (AF=0.374) - found 353 times but AF 0.00025 - low complexity region with warning in gnomAD - should be removed?!
-* chr2:9998855 T>C	found 104 times but AF 0.00846 - completely chaotic region with warning in gnomAD - should be removed?!
+* chr2:9998855 T>C (AF=0.1168, Mavaddat only)	found 104 times but AF 0.00846 - completely chaotic region with warning in gnomAD - should be removed?!

 # not covered in custom Twist exome